AwesomeSauce1504/King-of-Tokyo-Java-Swing-Demo/README.md

 spending energy
 - As a user, I want to be able to "roll" dice and gain energy from them in order to buy cards
+- As a user, I want to be able to save the entire game-state (turn, player energy, cards owned, etc.)
+- As a user, I want to be able to reload a saved game-state

 ## Stretch Goals
 - As a user, I want to have a "turn" system that